Skip to content

 I started my BOM by snatching and customizing a template for it off the web in google sheets.
 After creating the BOM, I started looking for the components I’d need to assemble the frame, and I got a recommendation for some of the nicest prices and highest class extrusions I could find from a company called 80/20 LLC.

-After getting the link to the extrusion, I was going to start modeling it in fusion 360, when I proceeded to fall down a rabbit hole of logo design.
+After getting the link to the extrusion, I was going to start modeling it in Fusion 360, when I proceeded to fall down a rabbit hole of logo design.
 In the end, I installed Inkscape and began learning how to craft a nice looking logo to slap over the rest of this project.

 I decided to take a break from learning how to use Inkscape.
 After hopping into a call with my brother and ranting about the project, he suggested I use a single motor for the Z-axis linked via a belt to support all sides of the bed (Maybe via linear rods/rails?)